design-first/system-runtime/README.md

 #### a JSON Runtime Environment

 [JSON](http://json.org) is traditionnaly used to represent data.
-We use this format to store your model, components and the behaviors of your app.
+We use this format to store the model, components and methods of your application.
+Runtime can run JSON that contains your application as a JRE (JSON Runtime Environment).

-Runtime will run your app as a JRE (JSON Runtime Environment).
+Runtime have APIs to export JavaScript code into JSON.
+After you can import this JSON in your client or server application.

 ![Image Alt](https://system-runtime.github.io/img/system-runtime.png)